 There are several reasons these bacterial populations can go haywire, including illness, pathogenic invasion, dietary factors, antibiotic use, chronic stress and other environmental and lifestyle influences.

-Histamine Intolerance and Probiotics: Restoring Gut Bacterial Balance
+Restoring Gut Bacterial Balance

-The list below details exactly which probiotics should be avoided, which have shown to be beneficial probiotics for histamine intolerance and which probiotics are still in question or may benefit certain symptoms only.
+I’ve done a lot of research to find you the absolute best probiotics for histamine intolerance.
+The list below details exactly which have shown to be beneficial probiotics for histamine intolerance, which ones should be avoided, and which are still in question (or may only benefit certain symptoms).

 - Bifidobacterium infantis